exectails/Zemyna/README.md

 ## Restrictions

 - Zemyna currently only supports the Login and Channel servers.
-- Due to this game's protocol, Zemyna needs to be updated regularly, or there's a high chance for it not to function correctly.
-Check for updates after each game patch and report potential issues.
+- Due to this game's protocol, Zemyna's opcodes need to be updated regularly, or there's a high chance for it not to function correctly.
+Check for updates after each game patch and report potential issues, or update the opcodes text file yourself.

 ## Korean TOS